 - Roasted Brussels Sprouts with Asiago

 - Preheat oven to 425°F. Wash broccoli and dry very thoroughly.
-(Don’t skip drying — it’s important.
-You can even use a salad spinner if you have one, or just shake, shake, shake all the water out and then pat dry with a towel.)
+Don’t skip drying — it’s important.
+You can use a salad spinner if you have one, or just shake, shake, shake all the water out and then pat dry with a towel.

-- Cut into medium-sized spears and coat well with olive oil, salt, and pepper (either in a bowl or on the sheet pan).
+- Cut into medium-sized florets and coat well with olive oil, salt, and pepper (either in a bowl or on the sheet pan).

 - Bake for 10 minutes, flip each piece over, and bake for 10 more minutes.
 Serve immediately.

 - To ensure crispness, make sure oven is preheated, broccoli is thoroughly dry, and there’s plenty of space on the baking pan.

 - If you prefer, other types of oil may be substituted for olive oil.
 Avocado, grapeseed, or vegetable oil are good choices.

 - Garnish with a squeeze of lemon juice, lemon zest, or grated parmesan cheese, if desired.